 So, how do we simultaneously balance time constraints and data protection concerns?

 Stage 3: Hosting, Review, and Preparation of the Data

-At Sandline, we mostly rely on “in-country” processing and hosting along with pre-filtering, to definitively exclude a data privacy violating transfer to a third country.
-This is done either by means of our own server farms in Germany, Taiwan, and the U.S., or we resort to a mobile instance or a cloud node.
+At Sandline, we mostly rely on “in-country” processing and hosting, along with pre-filtering, to definitively exclude data privacy-violating transfer to a third country.
+Our server farms in Germany, Taiwan, and the U.S. process data, or we resort to a mobile instance or a cloud node.

-We also approach many cases with a balanced mix of technology and human review, where we leverage advanced technologies for the benefit of the case—including budget and human review—with data privacy safeguards in place to reduce false positives during the document review.
+We also approach many cases with a balanced mix of technology and human review.
+For example, we leverage advanced technologies for the benefit of the case—including budget and human thought—with data privacy safeguards in place to reduce false positives during the document review.

 What does this ultimately mean to you and your eDiscovery landscape?

-If you plan to partner with an eDiscovery consultant, it’s important to start working with them at the beginning of the case, when many decisions and requirements may shift, such as priorities, options, scope, and most importantly, the geography and content of the targeted data.
+Suppose you plan to partner with an eDiscovery consultant.
+In that case, it’s essential to start working with them at the beginning, when many decisions and requirements may shift, such as priorities, options, scope, and, most importantly, the geography and content of the targeted data.

-It also helps to have a partner who has worked with closely the Works Council for small, medium, or large-sized organizations.
-As we discussed, knowledge of Works Council interworkings is an important ingredient for success.
+It also helps to have a partner who has worked closely with the Works Council for small, medium, or large-sized organizations.
+As we discussed, knowledge of Works Council interworkings is vital for success.

-At Sandline, we provide the experience, solutions, and support to help legal teams confidently navigate the complicated world of global eDiscovery and to provide clarity that will ultimately, take your cases further.
+At Sandline, we provide the experience, solutions, and support to help legal teams confidently navigate the complicated world of global eDiscovery and provide clarity that will ultimately take your cases further.

 Are you interested in working with Sandline?
 Contact us today.